NuevoFoundation/workshops/content/english/supply-chain-analytics/_index.md

 icon: "fab fa-link"
 draft: false
 ---
-First thing's first... what is a supply chain?
+First things first... what is a supply chain?

 {{% notice note %}}
 ## What is a Supply Chain?